In this writeup, I explain the solutions to the picoCTF Here’s a LIBC challenge.

 Now we are able to overwrite the return address.

-The problem is that there aren’t any execve or system function in the binary itself so it’s going to be hard to pop a shell.
+The problem is that there aren’t any execve or system syscalls in the binary itself.

 We need to to three things in order to get a shell.